AlfredoRoca/alfredoroca.github.com/quick_help.md

 ---
 {% include JB/setup %}

-# Table of contents creation from the markdown file
+# Generate Table of contents from the markdown file

     # create_toc.rb
     With next ruby code: